1971 JVP insurrection: Legacy

 The insurgency caused Rs 2.7 million in damage to public and private property; other institutions lost Rs 3 million.
 Over Rs 450 million earmarked for capital development was not spent as intended due to the insurgency.
-Ceylon severed diplomatic ties with North Korea based on information that the country supported the JVP, and diplomatic relations were not reestablished till 2014.
+Ceylon severed diplomatic ties with North Korea based on information that the country supported the JVP and diplomatic relations were not reestablished till 2014.
 The government expanded the armed forces, the air force which had 1,400 personnel in 1971 grew to 3,100 by 1976 with the addition of a Volunteer Force and the army formed the National Service Regiment.
 The police formed the Sri Lanka Reserve Police in 1974.
 Under the six years of emergency rule following the uprising, the JVP remained dormant.
-No medals were awarded by the government to the police or armed services personal.
+No medals were awarded by the government to the police or armed services personnel.
 After the victory of the United National Party in the 1977 general elections, however, the new government tried to broaden its mandate with a period of political tolerance.
 With the repeal of the Criminal Justice Commission in 1977, all convicted under it received a general amnesty including Wijeweera.
 The ban on the party was lifted, and the JVP entered the arena of legal political competition.
 As a candidate in the 1982 presidential elections, Wijeweera finished fourth with over 250,000 votes (compared with winner J. R. Jayewardene's 3.2 million).

 The JVP began a second insurrection, which lasted from 1987 to 1989 and was more of a low intensity conflict than an open revolution.
-The movement fought with a well-organized military wing, that carried out raids on military installations and targeted assassinations waging a brutal campaign of terror and intimidation cross the Southern part of the island.
-It ended with after equally brutal counter offensive targeting JVP cells and leadership that resulted in the death of Wijeweera in 1989.
+The movement fought with a well-organized military wing, that carried out raids on military installations and targeted assassinations waging a brutal campaign of terror and intimidation across the Southern part of the island.
+It ended after an equally brutal counter-offensive targeting JVP cells and leadership that resulted in the death of Wijeweera in 1989.

 Incentives for resurgence

-Two incentives for a renewed insurgency exist: unemployment and government corruption.
+Two incentives for a renewed insurgency exist – unemployment and government corruption.
 With a rapid population increase and relatively-slow economic growth, many youths who were the beneficiaries of free education are unemployed or underemployed; the unemployment rate is high relative to the output of the educational system, which the labour market has failed to address.
 Political factors include President Jayawardena's political strategy of oppressing the opposition; the weakness of the main opposition party (SLFP); the exclusion of those without political connections from some state jobs; the Indo-Sri Lankan Peace Accord, and the entry of Indian troops into Sri Lanka.